 In this article, we have seen the wiring of the power expansion rail.
 It should also help you answer the question of how is it possible to have the barrel connector power up the Arduino and simultaneously attach a USB cable to transfer data to the Arduino microcontroller.
-With this we wrap up the Arduino Uno power supply subsystem, in the next post, we will look at the ATmega16U2 subsystem.
+With this, we wrap up the Arduino Uno power supply subsystem.